a shot of alcohol for courage, might really be a shot of continued fear

 So, while your ‘shot of courage’ might get you onto stage, it may also block the mechanism that leads to lessening of your fear.
 You’re trading off a mild momentary relief for continual agony.
 The choice is yours, but the benefits of abstaining before your talk are clear.
 If you really want to mix alcohol and public speaking, leave the alcohol for after the great toast you’ll give.

-Dr. Blom is a long time researcher in the VR field.
-He is the founder of Virtual Human Technologies, which applies VR and avatar technologies to human problems and helping better understand people.
-Virtual Orator exists largely because Dr. Blom wishes he had had such a tool instead of the ‘trail by fire’ he went through learning to speak in public.
+Dr. Blom is a long time researcher in the VR field and founder of Virtual Human Technologies, which applies VR and avatar technologies to human problems and helping better understand people.
+Virtual Orator exists largely because Dr. Blom wishes he had had such a tool when he was learning to speak in public.

 Comments